dipakkr/A-to-Z-Resources-for-Students/Python.md

 + <a href = "https://bit.ly/2D3wHsf"> CS Dojo's Tips to write efficient code.</a>
 + <a href = "https://www.youtube.com/playlist?list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU"> Python Tutorials - Basic to Advance by Corey Schafer</a>
 + <a href = "https://www.datacamp.com/courses/intro-to-python-for-data-science"> Intro to Python for Data Science - DataCamp</a>
++ <a href = "https://www.udacity.com/course/intro-to-computer-science--cs101"> Udacity: Learn key computer science concepts in this introductory Python course.
+You'll learn by doing, and will build your own search engine and social network.</a>

 ## 2. Socket Programming
 + <a href = "https://realpython.com/python-sockets/"> Socket Programming in Python Basics</a>